 Since clients know that the group leader is contractually bound to end the group's work on time, they often wait intentionally until the last few minutes of group to share emotionally charged information.
 They may reveal something particularly sad or difficult for them to deal with.
 It is important for the leader to recognize they have deliberately chosen this time to share this information.
+The timing is the an exchange with a group member named Lan, who has been silent throughout the session:

-The timing is the client's way of limiting the group's responses and avoiding an onslaught of interest.
+Clients may feel great anxiety after disclosing something important. client's way of limiting the group's responses and avoiding an onslaught of interest.
 All the same, the group members or leader should point out this self-defeating behavior and encourage the client to change it.